 Any individual or tribal member or a representative from a member criminal justice coordinating council in good standing can serve as a regional representative.
 The regional representatives are elected for a term of one year and may serve consecutive terms.
 Each region will elect a minimum of three representatives; a fourth representative may be elected from the tribal government members in each region.
 The four regions - West, Midwest, South and Northeast (see below).

-The Advisory Council meets once a year, in the summer in conjunction with the National Forum.
+The Advisory Council meets once a year at the Forum on Criminal Justice.
 Additional meetings may be held by telephone.
 Because the perspective of practitioners is important, regional representatives are expected to attend this meeting.